aimancsv/Hybrid-Machine-Learning-Models-for-Churn-Prediction-and-Customer-Behavior-Analytics-Using-Big-Data/README.md

 By leveraging customer financial activity data, geographic factors, and demographic attributes, the system aims to identify customers at risk of churn and help banks implement retention strategies.
 Using a structured approach following the CRISP-DM methodology, integrating descriptive analysis, predictive modeling, and interactive dashboards.

-Here’s a detailed and structured **README file** that follows the flow of your report.
-This will make it easier for you to copy-paste images and sections from the report into your GitHub repository:

 ---